Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Evaluation

 \subsection{Baseline Methods}

 We compare our approach against three existing systems, adapting each for novelty assessment evaluation.

-\paragraph{Scideator \cite{radensky2025scideatorhumanllmscientificidea}} Scideator includes a novelty classification module that uses GPT-4o with few-shot examples and task definition to classify ideas as `novel' or `not novel'.
-Originally designed for idea synthesis pipelines where LLMs iteratively refine ideas based on novelty feedback, we adapt it by translating Scideator's ``idea'' input to ``title and abstract'' input—recognizing these as the crystallized form of a scientific idea.
-This preserves Scideator's classification approach while shifting from assessing nascent ideas to evaluating completed scientific contributions.
+\paragraph{Scideator \cite{radensky2025scideatorhumanllmscientificidea}} Scideator includes a novelty classification module that uses GPT-4o with few-shot examples and task definition to classify ideas as 'novel' or 'not novel'.
+Originally designed for iterative idea refinement, we adapt it by using paper titles and abstracts as input instead of nascent ideas.

 \paragraph{OpenReviewer \cite{idahl-ahmadi-2025-openreviewer}} OpenReviewer generates comprehensive peer reviews using Llama-OpenReviewer-8B, trained on 79,000 expert reviews from top conferences.
-Since it generates complete reviews rather than targeted novelty assessments, we extract novelty-related content from its outputs using the same LLM-based approach applied to human review normalization as shown in prompt in figure \ref{fig:normalization-prompt}.
+We extract novelty-related content from its outputs using the same LLM-based approach applied to human reviews (Figure \ref{fig:normalization-prompt}).

 \paragraph{DeepReviewer \cite{zhu2025deepreviewimprovingllmbasedpaper}} DeepReviewer is a multi-stage review framework that combines literature retrieval done with OpenScholar \cite{asai2024openscholarsynthesizingscientificliterature} with evidence-based argumentation, powered by DeepReviewer-14B trained on structured review annotations.
-We extract novelty assessments from its outputs using the same LLM-based extraction approach employed for OpenReviewer and human reviews.
-Notably, DeepReviewer was trained on ICLR 2025 data, which encompasses our entire evaluation dataset—a critical consideration when interpreting its performance.
+We extract novelty assessments using the same approach as OpenReviewer.
+Notably, DeepReviewer was trained on ICLR 2025 data, which includes our \textbf{entire evaluation} dataset.

+\paragraph{Adaptation of Baselines} Our groundtruth novelty assessments are extracted from human written reviews from the ICLR 2025 set that we labeled earlier.
+These extracted novelty segments are then run via the style normalization prompt in figure \ref{fig:normalization-prompt}.
+Similarly both the DeepReviewer and OpenReviewer produced peer reviews are run via this pipeline to extract novelty segments and compose a coherent novelty assessment and run through the style normalization module.
+This is a fair adaptation as given these models are trained on these peer review datasets and they should able to mimic the distribution of novelty assessments found in these peer reviews.
+Given deepreviewer is trained on the data we are evaluating so even reproducing their training data would be enough to score high on the evaluation set.